|

 "Oh, Eowyn nín," Legolas whispered.

-Eowyn looked at him sharply.
+Eowyn looked up at him sharply.
 She had once accused him of calling

 He freed his hand, grabbed her waist and pulled her close, crushing